Epilepsy and Teens

 Epilepsy and Changes in Your Teen continued...

 Depression is a bigger problem among teenagers with epilepsy than previously thought, says William R. Turk, MD, chief of the Neurology Division at the Nemours Children's Clinic in Jacksonville, Florida.
 If you think your child might be depressed, it's important to get help.
+Common symptoms of depression in teenagers include such things as social isolation, irritability, unexplained aches and pains, lack of interest in activities.

 For parents, some of the emotional preparation for the teenage years can start early.
 Any parent of a child with epilepsy should work hard to establish a "climate of trust," Turk says.
 If you have an open and honest relationship with your child when she's young, you may feel more comfortable with her independence as she grows older.
 On the other hand, if you're always isolating your kids or imposing restrictions on them, they may be more likely to rebel when they get older.